 - After surgery to treat early-stage HER2-positive breast cancer that has a high risk of recurrence (coming back)

-- With Taxotere (chemical name: docetaxel) to treat HER2-positive metastatic (has spread to other parts of the body) breast cancer that has not been treated with anti-HER2 therapy or chemotherapy
+- With the chemotherapy drug docetaxel to treat HER2-positive metastatic (has spread to other parts of the body) breast cancer that has not been treated with anti-HER2 therapy or chemotherapy

 What are the possible side effects of Phesgo?

-The most common side effects of Phesgo in patients with early-stage HER2-positive breast cancer include:1:
+The most common side effects of Phesgo include:1

 - Hair loss